 The “Jane” activists who visited the capitol on Friday were there to share those stories as part of a grassroots protest called #HereForJaneTX.
 They carried signs, spare but poignant, that read: “Jane Doe.
 Age 15.
 Incarcerated Parent.”
 “Jane Doe.
 Age 16.
 I don’t want to be pregnant.”
 “Jane Doe.
 Age 15.
 Undocumented.”
 “Jane Doe.
 Age 13.
 Incest.”

 I followed the “Janes” during their somber protest today; I was also part of the grassroots group that consulted on the action, which was organized in about 24 hours.
-The quick turnaround was mostly due to the time constraint on the bill itself: Lawmakers have until 11:59 p.m. on May 31 to pass the law, which passed out of the house last week and which could be debated by the senate.
+The quick turnaround was mostly due to the time constraint on the bill itself: Lawmakers have until 11:59 p.m. on May 31 to pass the law,

 The “Janes” drew attention wherever they went, mainly in the form of capitol tourists, mouths agape, staring at their signs.
 Some passersby said they supported the protest.
 Others seemed to inch uncomfortably away from the activists in gowns.
 And the “Janes” even passed an anti-choice lawmaker, Rep. Molly White (R-Belton), who sniped at them as they walked by, saying: “I’m for life.”